Lela Rochon: Early works

 In 1984, Rochon appeared as an extra in the movie Breakin’, where she met the man who would later become her husband.
 From 1986 to 1988, while attending college, Rochon was one of the "Spudettes" featured in over 30 national spots for the Spuds MacKenzie Budweiser/Bud Light TV commercials.
 She also appeared in the 1985 made-for-television film A Bunny's Tale starring Kirstie Alley and Delta Burke, based on Gloria Steinem's experiences as a Playboy Bunny.
 She appeared as the love interest of Gerald Levert in the video for "My Forever Love" by Levert, and in Luther Vandross' "It's Over Now" video.
 She also appeared in the music video for Lionel Richie's single "All Night Long (All Night)", in Al B. Sure's video for the song "Natalie", and in Tupac Shakur's video "I Get Around" as one of the female dancers.
 She had many guest starring roles in a number of sitcoms, include The Cosby Show, Amen, 227, The Fresh Prince of Bel-Air, and Hangin' with Mr. Cooper.
 Rochon made her film debut in 1985, when she starred opposite Fred Williamson in Fox Trap.
 In 1987, she played the role of Debby in the film The Wild Pair, starring Beau Bridges and Bubba Smith.
+In August 1988, she filled in as a game show model on American game show "Card Sharks" on CBS.
 In 1989, Rochon acted opposite Eddie Murphy in 1989's Harlem Nights, as the memorable "Sunshine" character.
 She again worked with Murphy in the successful 1992 romantic comedy, Boomerang.
 In 1995, she was regular cast member during the first season of The WB sitcom, The Wayans Bros.